BoudhraaDhia7/miniProject/README.md

 # Kubernetes deployment commands
 kubectl apply -f k8s-manifest.yaml

-## Conclusion

-This project showcases a complete CI/CD pipeline using Jenkins, Docker, and Kubernetes, demonstrating the capabilities of modern DevOps practices.

 ## Kubernetes Deployment

 This project is configured for deployment on a Kubernetes cluster, ensuring scalable and efficient distribution of resources.
 Below are the steps and configurations used for deploying the backend and frontend services on Kubernetes.